 In some cases, the garden area doesn’t come in with the price of the house and the homeowners are being left to deal with the garden area after they have moved in.

 Most new builds have rather bad drainage problems.
 This is normally down to the soggy clay like soil that is left behind after the house is built.
 This isn’t a good enough base for real turf to take to, which again is causing nothing but problems.
+With an installation of artificial grass in new build properties the proper precaution and drainage is in place to make sure your lawn survives all year round.

 We have been inundated with customers wanting artificial grass over the last few months.
 People who have already moved in, and even homeowners who are waiting to complete.